 Dealing With Guarantor Loans During COVID

 People with guarantor loans can apply for a payment holiday.
-Anyone with such a loan can request a break from repayments.
-Measures introduced by the Financial Conduct Authority (FCA) have been designed to help borrowers, particularly affected by the pandemic.
+In addition, anyone with such a loan can request a break from repayments.
+Measures introduced by the Financial Conduct Authority (FCA) has been designed to help borrowers, particularly affected by the pandemic.